Tycjan-Fortuna-IT/SW.Module.Eventing/README.md

 ### Example Usage

-The SW Eventing module can be employed to handle a variety of events within an application.
+The SW.Module.Eventing can be employed to handle a variety of events within an application.
 For instance, UI or input events can be managed through this module:

 ```cpp
 // Define events for different use cases.